Energy-positive soaring using transient turbulent fluctuations: Results and Discussion

-\paragraph{Results.} We perform 10 simulations of the wind field, each containing 20 gliders, making 200 gliders in total.
+We perform 10 simulations of the wind field, each containing 20 gliders, making 200 gliders in total.
 We simulate for a duration of \SI{500}{s}.
-We first consider gliders navigating in wind fields that remain constant in time, which have spatial correlations specified by $K(r,0)$ in Eq.~\eqref{eq:cov}.
+We first consider gliders navigating in wind fields that remain constant in time, which have spatial correlations specified by $K(r,0)$ in Eq.~\eqref{eq:covariance_fun}.
+We can customize MCTS by choosing the depth of the planning tree and number of simulated paths.
+The planning horizon is chosen to let the glider sufficiently explore the field.
+We set the planning horizon to be \SI{10}{s} for two reasons: first, the planning horizon is sufficient for the glider to make a full circle to explore the field; second, there is reasonable correlation of wind within \SI{10}{s} (Fig.~\ref{fig:kf}).
+As shown in Fig.~\ref{fig:gpr_pred}, the gliders cannot gather accurate information in after \SI{5}{s}.
+We set the number of paths to be $10^4$, which is sufficient to select the optimal action and is computationally efficient.
 In Fig.~\ref{fig:gl_traj}, we show a sample path of the glider along with the trajectories explored at a single instance of MCTS along its path.
 The glider exhibits distinct bouts of localized spiraling behavior during which they gain height, similar to soaring patterns observed during thermal soaring.
 These bouts of spiraling punctuated by flat traversals can be intuitively viewed as `foraging' behavior: the ascending currents that drove spiraling behavior expire when the height gained in these bouts exceeds the typical correlation length ($\simeq \SI{50}{m}$).
 Subsequently, the glider traverses less valuable regions of the flow towards new energy-rich regions.

+Over time scales much longer than than $\SI{1}{s}$, since $v$ remains comparable to $v_c$, energy extracted from the flow is primarily converted to potential energy.
+To investigate the composition of energy gain, we compute each component in Eq.~\eqref{eq:ndenergy_gain}.
+Figure \ref{fig:energy_comp} shows that the contributions from wind fluctuations are insignificant.
+The energy gained is mainly due to upcurrents.

+We thus use the climb rate $c$ (Fig.~\ref{fig:frozen}) of the gliders to measure the efficiency of energy extraction.
+We simulate gliders that execute random actions and gliders that have full information of the flow to obtain lower ($c_{\min}$) and upper bounds ($c_{\max}$) respectively of the climb rate.
+The efficiency of energy extraction is defined as